-Without using other chemicals, the only way to prevent fuel from going bad before its time, is to store it in an airtight container.
+Without using chemicals, the only way to prevent fuel from going bad, is to store it in an airtight container.
 As we might already guess, this is very difficult to achieve.

 In the realm of types of fuel additives, this is where fuel stabilizers come into play.

-Fuel stabilizers are engineered to prevent oxidation in fuel by bonding with gasoline to create a protective layer that prevents evaporation, formation of sticky resins and the repelling of water .
-These results in a better preserved or even extended lifespan of the fuel.
+Fuel stabilizers are engineered to prevent oxidation in fuel by bonding with gasoline to create a protective layer.
+Layer that prevents evaporation, formation of sticky resins and repels water .
+This results in a better preserved or even extended lifespan of the fuel.